nadiva-anggraini/evmchain/README.md

 # Chain Management and Transaction Example

-This project provides a simple module for managing blockchain networks (chains) and an example of how to interact with these networks, such as sending native token transactions.
+This project provides a simple module for managing blockchain networks (chains) and an example of how to interact with these networks, such as sending native token transactions, Smart Contract Interaction, etc.

 ## Features